eljaymane/SteerMyWheel/README.md

 It is based on a "CronReading" mechanism to detect executions, and from their path extract the repository name.
 All the gathered informations are stored in a graph database (Neo4j).

-# [WIP] Workflows :
+# Workflows :
-The next version will handle workflows.
-Which means executing scheduled scripts via SSH in a chained fashion.
+Worflows are now supported.
+Which means executing scheduled actions via SSH in a chained fashion.
 Furthermore, this feature aims to replace all the scripts, because it is easier to maintain one app than a hundred.
+Basic tasks (file execution,awaiting file to be available, time based exec, ssh transfer, ssh command exec) have already been implemented.
+See workflows folder ...

 The mechanism is magically simple :
 Since every scripts performs the same tasks in a different order and for different data (request data via sql or sftp, process it, send it back somewhere or send a mail...)